 When I clambered onto the full flight from Paris to Rome, the last thing I wanted to do was talk to a fellow passenger.
 I closed my eyes, exhausted after twenty hours of travel.
 Lunch arrived and my seatmate, a mild-mannered gent, said, “I always chat during the meal—I’m Peter.”
 My heart sank, but I gathered my remnants of energy and replied, “I’m Julie from Vancouver.”

 I was soon enjoying my fellow traveler.
 Peter was a New Yorker who had lived in Rome for the last twenty years.
-He quickly told me about the best sights and cheapest trattorias near my hotel.
+He quickly told me about the best tips for sightseeing in Rome and cheapest trattorias near my hotel.
 Then I asked him what he did in Rome.
 “I work in the Vatican Library with ancient Bibles,” he said quietly.
 Peter was a Jesuit priest.
 My fatigue vanished and we talked animatedly until forced to part at the baggage carousel.

 Peter’s best secret for visitors to the Vatican is this: St. Peter’s Basilica opens to the public every day at 7:15a.m. and there is no one there but the cleaners.
 A year before, I had visited St. Peter’s in mid-morning at the height of the tourist season.
 Wall-to-wall crowds and the harsh, amplified voices of tour guides did not enhance this sacred space.
 I was unimpressed and did not linger, although I briefly considered returning for a high mass when St. Peter’s would be doing what it does best.